 - situations in which to use a range of forms of expression, (such as art and design, dance, drama, ICT, music and writing) to communicate their ideas and responses creatively and thoughtfully chances to explore the connections between Religious Education and other subject areas, such as the arts, humanities, literature and science.

-Key Stage 4 - Religious Studies
+Key Stage 4 - Religious Studies GCSE and RE through the curriculum

 A GCSE qualification in Religious Studies is invaluable for those aspiring to study at university.
 The subject will aid skills in critical reasoning and debate, whilst also providing a unique insight into a wide range of beliefs, practices, traditions and cultures.
 The content is both interesting and contemporary and helps learners to make sense of the complex and ever-changing world in which we live.